senserf/picos/README.txt

   clicks of the same tag, giving priority to *.cc over *.h.
 + status field (running)
 + save in config.prj board selection
++ edit file by clicking in term area

 - more friendly labels in build menu
-- edit file by clicking in term area
 - show editor line numbers

-	ctags appears to work, but opens the file in the same window, which will be confusing;

-	seems to be no way to open file or (even worse) to point an already opened one to a specified line number.

-	use picomp to generate tags?